 Intelligent aliens will appear on Earth and show us convincing arguments that we live in a simulation.

-We will crack the riddle of the universe, and we will be able to find the simulation formulas at a level where we can predict events with probabilities that do not leave a doubt of randomness.
+We will solve the riddle of the universe and find the simulation formulas at a level where we can predict events with probabilities that do not leave any doubt of randomness.

 At the moment, neither option looks pretty close.
 In my opinion, currently, the first option is more reasonable than the second.
 (Just an intelligent and unscientific guess.)